yiblet/inquest/docs/docs/getting_started_with_docker.md

 title: Self-Hosting With Docker
 ---

 If you want to run Inquest on your own computer, it takes just three steps.

 :::note
+Inquest is only verified to work with python versions 3.7 and later

 If you just want to try it out quickly with less installation [follow this guide](getting_started.md) on how to set it up with Inquest Cloud.
 It's also free, but it takes less work to set up.
 :::

 ## 1. Setup Up The Inquest API Server & Frontend